 A comprehensive integration of relevant thermochemical methods along with biological dairy waste treatment processes using various biochemical and remediation techniques can provide an innovative approach to effective dairy waste management and economic benefits for the expansive and ever-growing global dairy industry (Adesra et al., 2021; Lin et al., 2021).
-Carbonaceous waste can be converted into hydrochars and biochars using waste-to-resource conversion processes like hydrothermal carbonization (HTC) and pyrolysis.
+Carbonaceous waste can be converted into hydrochars and biochars using waste-to-resource conversion processes like HTC and pyrolysis.
 However, neither approach singlehandedly offers a comprehensive solution to dairy waste management (Lin et al., 2021).
 HTC is the finest practice for treating wet biomasses with municipal solid waste and cow dung since it includes heating a solid in subcritical water under autogenous pressure.
 The hydrochars produced, however, have limited surface areas, which makes them inappropriate for soil additions and other methods of solid carbon valorization.
 Drying wet feedstocks requires a lot of energy, hence pyrolysis, which includes heating at high temperatures in an inert atmosphere, is better suited for dry wastes like agricultural residues.
-Nonetheless, because of the low nutritional concentration in most pyrolyzed biomasses, fertilizers must be employed in addition to bio-chars when utilized as soil additions.
-Both HTC and pyrolysis generate liquid biofuels, as well as a gas stream containing light volatiles and syngas components such as CH4, C2H6, CO, CH4, and H2 (Cantrell et al., 2007; Lucian et al., 2018).
+Nonetheless, because of the low nutritional concentration in most pyrolysis generate liquid biofuels, as well as a gas stream containing light volatiles and syngas components such as CH4, C2H6, CO, CH4, and H2 (Cantrell et al., 2007; Lucian et al., 2018).
 Therefore, integrated processes that combine HTC and pyrolysis are advantageous for the valorization of both wet and dry dairy wastes, resulting in the production of nutrient-rich soil amendments and liquid biofuels (Cantrell et al., 2007; Zornoza et al., 2016).